-Our Working Paper Series (WPS) aims to disseminate research output from departmental staff and doctoral students at Westminster Business School.
+Our Working Paper Series (WPS) aims to disseminate research output from school staff and doctoral students at Westminster Business School.

 Working Papers constitute work-in-progress research.
 They are published to stimulate discussion and contribute to the spread of knowledge across a wide range of research areas.